 Geo (to self:) “Gawd, I am such a piece of $hit at times; I really need to ratchet up my act–dammit!”

 “So what’s the plan?”

 “Can I just explain on the way, Bob?
 I’ve got everything we need in the Land Rover; we’re going across the ZoS.”

-As with most everything we did over in that country, it wasn’t so much the operations that were time consuming, as the drives we had to endure.
+As with nearly everything we did over in that country, it wasn’t so much the operations that were time-consuming, as were the drives we had to endure.
 It seemed like everything we did involved a drive of four hours minimum.